kstenerud/docker-desktops/README.md

 Each desktop type is registered with a port index in the `registry` file.
 RDP and SSH ports will be bound as `3390 + index` for RDP, and `2000 + index` for SSH.

-The XYZ-base directories are for base images, and are not meant to be run directly.
+The base-XYZ directories are for base images, and are not meant to be run directly.
 You'll need to build them as precursors to the runnable desktop images.